 Fancy a Mexican?
-I do… this recipe is really easy and delicious.
-I like to serve refried beans (or Mexican hummus as I like to call it) on corn tortillas with salad, but it also goes with avocados, roast veggies, salsa, lettuce, sour cream, a squeeze of lime, cheddar or jalapeño peppers.
+I do… this recipe is really easy and delicious and perfect as a TV snack or a starter.
+I even like to serve it on tiny tortillas as a canapé.
+I like to serve refried beans (or Mexican hummus as I like to call it) on toast, corn tortillas (you can get gluten free in supermarkets now) or tacos and it also goes with anything you fancy…avocados, my pink pickled onions, my quick pickled red cabbage, roasted veg, salsa, lettuce, sour cream, a squeeze of lime, cheddar or jalapeño peppers.
 You can pick n mix.

 Perfect with a margarita or two.

 200g dried Pinto beans

 1 medium onion (half finely chopped, the other half left whole)

 salt and pepper to taste

 Soak the beans overnight or all day in the fridge in plenty of water.
 Then put the beans in a largish heavy pot with more water, about two inches above the beans, add the oregano and the half onion.